India bans e-cigarettes in setback for Juul and Philip Morris

 NEW DELHI (Reuters) - India banned the production, import and sale of electronic cigarettes on Wednesday, a public health decision that will dash the expansion plans of companies such as Juul Labs and Philip Morris International (PM.N) in the country.

 The ban will be imposed through an executive order and will include jail terms of up to three years for offenders.
+It was not clear whether the use of such products would be prohibited.

 India’s health ministry, which proposed the ban, had said it was needed to ensure e-cigarettes don’t become an “epidemic” among children and young adults.